 First, women are introduced to the program by their peers.
 They are then onboarded to a small group that holds weekly check-ins where they learn about saving habits and navigating household dynamics around finances.
 Every two weeks, women go with the group to cash-in.
 During these meetings, helpful learning guides who help them navigate the process and reduce her their proxy dependency.
 In addition to giving them a supportive environment, the program leverages gamified learning and meaningful rewards that align with their aspirations.
 As women deposit money, they earn rewards, such as cash back bonuses, access to entrepreneurial training, or a free health consultation.

 The results of our live prototype were incredibly successful.
 Of the 40 women who were invited to participate in the Hoar region, 100% accepted; then 75% of groups chose the higher savings rate of ৳500 per week; and 100% of women completed the 4 week challenge.
 Our pilot will reach 5,000 rural women in the Hoar region in the first six months, with the goal of expanding beyond the pilot to reach more women and other regions.

 In the live prototype, we heard feedback from women that the social outlet was just as, if not more valuable to them than incentives.
 We may learn that incentives are not necessary, or can be greatly diminished while still motivating key behavior.
 This would allow us to run incentive schemes at scale for a lower overall cost.

 One key aspect of the design of BRAC Shakti was creating a program that was a viable business model for scale and sustainability.
 Working closely with BRAC and bKash, the BRAC Shakti program is designed to decrease incentives over time as women find more value in connecting to other services and the value of digital financial services.
-In addition, the cost of running the program is cheaper than typical acquisition costs for DFS providers, making it a compelling way to for companies to expand your their customer base.
+In addition, the cost of running the program is cheaper than typical acquisition costs for DFS providers, making it a compelling way for companies to expand their customer base.